benstratton6/quantumResources/index.md

 Originally from Devon, England, I studied for my MSci in physics at the University of Bristol between 2016-2020, taking units in Quantum Information Theory, Quantum Computation, Advance Quantum Mechanics and Advance Computational Physics.
 I returned to Bristol in 2021 to join the Quantum Engineering Centre for Doctoral Training.
 During the first year of my PhD I undertook an interdisciplinary range of teaching that included courses in Quantum Light and Matter, Applied Quantum Theory, Nanofabrication and Quantum Systems Engineering.
 I then joined the Quantum Information Theory group under the supervision of Paul Skrzypczyk to work on problems in quantum information theory.

-Other notational highlights alongside my academic pursuits have been teaching a class as part of the Foundations of Physics course for foundation year students, demonstrated in the second year lab, co-organising Careers in Quantum – a student led quantum careers fair, and conducting outreach at the Blue Dot Science Festival.
+Other notable highlights alongside my academic pursuits have been teaching a class as part of the Foundations of Physics course for foundation year students, demonstrated in the second year lab, co-organising Careers in Quantum – a student led quantum careers fair, and conducting outreach at the Blue Dot Science Festival.

 :::{figure} ./images/BenStrattonHeadShot.png